 But wait–there’s more!
-(Chuckle) Featured attractions in Vicksburg on Friday include a top-rated disc golf course, a fascinating a downtown historical lecture and walking tour of the “mysterious*” Vicksburg Quilt Trail paintings, a preview of the massive entertainment/residential complex at The Mill, a Farmers Market with live music right next to the lovingly restored Vicksburg Historic Village, an Ice Cream Social, live musical entertainment at local brewery and…if everything comes together as hoped (meaning someone enters and actually wins)…BFK’s first-ever Public Bike Art Prize award, presented on Sunday. (*As in, “What the heck did I just see?”
+(Chuckle) Featured attractions in Vicksburg on Friday and Saturday will include a top-rated disc golf course, a fascinating a downtown historical lecture and walking tour of the “mysterious*” Vicksburg Quilt Trail paintings, a Farmers Market with live music right next to the lovingly restored Vicksburg Historic Village, the ability to tour the wonderful Vicksburg Historic Village, an Ice Cream Social, a live (fingers crossed) benefit bluegrass concert and BFK’s second Public Bike Art Competition award. (*As in, “What the heck did I just see?”
 “How did it get there?”
 “What does it mean?”)

 We want you to join us and enjoy the ride of a lifetime…going back in time…during a weekend jam-packed with added features…nestled in charming rural Southwest Michigan…featuring routes you will never forget…in support of bicycling and community-based charitable causes.

-Proceeds will also support eligible (501c3) riding clubs and the League of Michigan Bicyclists & Bike Friendly Kalamazoo’s grant programs to boost safety, education and awareness building, not to mention give an oomph to the very concrete goal of increasing ridership and participation…for bicyclists and cyclists of virtually all ages and abilities!
+Proceeds also support eligible (501c3) riding clubs and the League of Michigan Bicyclists & Bike Friendly Kalamazoo’s grant programs to boost safety, education and awareness building, not to mention give an oomph to the very concrete goal of increasing ridership and participation…for bicyclists and cyclists of virtually all ages and abilities!
 We are contributing to the League of Michigan Bicyclist’s $1 per rider program … and also to BFK’s “Great Clubs, Great Riders” $1 Back-2-Clubs program.